percona/percona-postgresql-operator/source/backups.rst

 Delete a previously saved backup
 --------------------------------------------------

 If you want to delete some backup, you need to delete both the ``pgtask`` object and the corresponding job itself.
-Deletion of the backup object can be done using the same YAML file which was used for the manual backup creation:
+Deletion of the backup object can be done using the same YAML file which was used for the on-demand backup:

 .. code:: bash